TypicalFork/mdBook/guide/src/format/config.md

 - **additional-js:** If you need to add some behaviour to your book without removing the current behaviour, you can specify a set of JavaScript files that will be loaded alongside the default one.
-- **print:** A subtable for configuration print settings. mdBook by default adds support for printing out the book as a single page.
+- **print:** A subtable for configuration print settings. mdBook, by default, adds support for printing out the book as a single page.
 This is accessed using the print icon on the top right of the book.
-- **no-section-label:** mdBook by defaults adds section label in table of contents column.
+- **no-section-label:** mdBook by defaults adds section label in table of contents.
 For example, "1.", "2.1".
 Set this option to true to disable those labels.
 Defaults to `false`.
 - **fold:** A subtable for configuring sidebar section-folding behavior.
 - **playground:** A subtable for configuring various playground settings.
 - **search:** A subtable for configuring the in-browser search functionality. mdBook must be compiled with the `search` feature enabled (on by default).
-- **git-repository-url:**  A url to the git repository for the book.
-If provided an icon link will be output in the menu bar of the book.
+- **git-repository-url:**  A URL to the git repository for the book.
+If provided, an icon link will be output in the menu bar of the book.
 - **git-repository-icon:** The FontAwesome icon class to use for the git repository link.
 Defaults to `fa-github`.
-- **edit-url-template:** Edit url template, when provided shows a "Suggest an edit" button for directly jumping to editing the currently viewed page.
+- **edit-url-template:** Edit URL template, when provided, shows a "Suggest an edit" button for directly jumping to editing the currently viewed page.
 For e.g. GitHub projects set this to `https://github.com/<owner>/<repo>/edit/master/{path}` or for